anshumandwivediusa/java-notes/02. java_basics_and_oops/README.md

 **Object-Oriented Programming (OOP)** is a paradigm that structures software around **classes** and **objects**.
 It simplifies development and maintenance by promoting modularity and reusability.

-The four main pillars of OOP in Java are often remembered as **PEIA**:
+The four main pillars of OOP in Java are often remembered as **PIEA**:

 - **Polymorphism**
   Ability of a method or object to take many forms.